Improving Classifier-Free Guidance of Flow Matching via Manifold Projection

-\begin{remark} In the context of incremental methods, the order of updates matters.
+\begin{remark} It is worth noting that if $\mathcal{M}_t = \emptyset$, $G(x,t)$ continues to function as an optimization step that minimizes the potential $F_t(x)$.
+Therefore, although the prediction gap may not be strictly eliminated, it is significantly reduced, thereby ensuring that $x_{t_{i+1}}$ maintains a minimal deviation from the ideal trajectory at the next time step. \end{remark} \begin{remark} In the context of incremental methods, the order of updates matters.
 We could alternatively perform the conditional step first, followed by the unconditional step.
 This yields the scheme $x_{k+1} = H(x_k, t)$:

-Empirically, the operator $G(x, t)$ exhibits stabler convergence behavior and superior performance over $H(x, t)$, even in regimes where both methods theoretically converge.
-Consequently, we utilize $G(x, t)$ for all subsequent derivations and experiments. \end{remark} \begin{remark} It is worth noting that if $\mathcal{M}_t = \emptyset$, $G(x,t)$ continues to function as an optimization step that minimizes the potential $F_t(x)$.
-Therefore, although the prediction gap may not be strictly eliminated, it is significantly reduced, thereby ensuring that $x_{t_{i+1}}$ maintains a minimal deviation from the ideal trajectory at the next time step. \end{remark} The complete method is summarized in Algorithm \ref{alg:refined_sampling_with_G} and termed CFG-MP.
+Empirically, the operator $G(x, t)$ exhibits more stable convergence behavior and superior performance over $H(x, t)$, even in regimes where both methods theoretically converge.
+Consequently, we utilize $G(x, t)$ for all subsequent derivations and experiments. \end{remark} The complete method is summarized in Algorithm \ref{alg:refined_sampling_with_G} and termed CFG-MP.